Skip to main content

 1. Propose: One signer creates a delta proposal containing a TransactionSummary.
 Guardian validates the proposal against the current account state.

-2. Sign: Other authorized cosigners fetch the pending proposal, verify it locally, and submit their signatures.
+2. Sign: Other authorized account participants fetch the pending proposal, verify it locally, and submit their signatures.

-3. Execute: Once enough signatures are collected (meeting the threshold), any cosigner can promote the proposal to a canonical delta via push_delta.
+3. Execute: Once enough signatures are collected (meeting the threshold), any authorized participant can promote the proposal to a delta via push_delta.

 Proposals remain in pending status until promoted.
 Once the corresponding delta becomes canonical, the proposal is automatically cleaned up.